rriehle/plan-omega/README.md

 # Plan Ω: Family Maritime Survival Manual

-A comprehensive guide for a family of four living aboard a sailing vessel to prepare for and survive various civilization collapse scenarios.
+A guide for living aboard a sailing vessel to prepare for and survive various civilization collapse scenarios.

 ## About